composer/composer/README.md

 Composer - Dependency Management for PHP
 ========================================

-Composer helps you declare, manage and install dependencies of PHP projects.
+Composer helps you declare, manage, and install dependencies of PHP projects.

 See [https://getcomposer.org/](https://getcomposer.org/) for more information and documentation.